Master of Public Health

 Public Health (Online) – MP8175

 Terms of Entry: Fall, Spring, Summer

-The expected time to degree following program model is two years.
+The expected time to degree following the program model is two and a half years.

 Program Learning Outcomes

 The Master of Public Health program engages students in coursework and other experiences designed to meet the “MPH Foundational Public Health Knowledge Competencies” and “MPH Foundational Competencies” as defined by the Council on Education in Public Health.
 The “MPH Foundational Public Health Knowledge Competencies” include twelve competencies that cover the areas of the Profession and Science of Public Health and Factors Related to Human Health.
 The “MPH Foundational Competencies” include 22 learning outcomes that cover the following areas: Evidence-based Approaches to Public Health, Public Health & Health Care Systems, Planning and Management to Promote Health, Policy in Public Health, Leadership, Communication, Interprofessional Practice, and Systems Thinking.

 Additionally, the MPH program is focused on Community Health, which has the following learning outcomes that will be attained by each student.
 Upon completion of the program, students will be able to:

 - synthesize a body of scientific literature to document the social, behavioral, and environmental determinants of a specific health behavior among a specified population.